forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 Using Cloudinary on sites that were managed by Forestry (e.g. this site) usually resulted in verbose implementations.
 Now it's as simple as adding your cloud name, API key and secret to your site's settings.

 As a developer you can use the super fast Cloudinary CDN the way you would with any other static site.
-At the same time your editors can use Forestry's Media Library and Editor to use and upload Cloudinary assets.
+At the same time your editors can use Forestry's Media Library and Editor to upload and manage Cloudinary assets.

 {{% tip %}}